IanLuan/IanLuan/README.md

-# Ian Luan - Front-end Developer | Tech Lead @LAIS
+# Ian Luan - Front-end Developer | Tech Lead

 I'm a Computer Science student at Universidade Federal de Sergipe.
 I love to build things and work with web development.
 I am very interested in scalable and data-driven applications.
 I'm also passionate about machine learning and computer vision.